push-based/cpu-prof/packages/cpu-prof/README.md

 #### Added DX for profiling

 The CLI does nothing special to the existing Node tooling but makes it easier to use.
-By default it will apply ensure cpu profiling arguments are applied to all childprocesses and threads and the fildes end up in the same directory.
+By default, it will apply to ensure cpu profiling arguments are applied to all childprocesses and threads and the fildes end up in the same directory.

 For smart defaults visit the [Troublshooting section](./docs/cpu-profiling.md).